Tummy Tuck Recovery Tips

 Before and after your procedure, your surgeon is going to give you advice on what to do.
 The best thing to do is follow his directions.
 The surgeon won’t tell you anything outlandish, or scary.
 The basics you’ll hear are to take it easy, drink a lot of fluids, and eat frequent small meals, as it will be hard to eat large portions.

-If you think you’re ready for a tummy tuck, contact Southlake and DFW plastic surgeon Dr. Scott Kasden today for a complimentary consultation.
+If you think you’re ready for a tummy tuck, contact Argyle and DFW plastic surgeon Dr. Scott Kasden today for a complimentary consultation.
 You can learn everything you need to know about the procedure including what to expect before and after.
 We hope to hear from you soon!